In the guide

 There are special provisions that relate to the required method of labelling of corsetry products, etch-printed and embroidered textiles, velvet and plush textiles (or textiles resembling velvet or plush), and floor coverings and carpets where the backing and pile are composed of different fibres.

-Textile products sold in multipacks - such as floor cloths, cleaning cloths, handkerchiefs, bun nets and hair nets, wash gloves, face flannels, etc - of the same type and fibre composition may have inclusive rather than individual labelling.
+Textile products sold in multipacks - such as floor cloths, cleaning cloths, handkerchiefs, bun nets and hair nets, wash gloves, face flannels, etc - of the same type and fibre composition may have inclusive rather than individual labelling (in other words, on the packaging of the multipack).
 The full list of products to which this allowance may be applied can be found in Annex VI to Regulation (EU) No 1007/2011.

 Annex VII to Regulation (EU) No 1007/2011 contains information on textile product components that are not taken into account in determining fibre compositions.